carnisj/bcdi/doc/modules/experiment/index.rst

 This module provides classes and methods for the definition of the experimental setup.
 The following classes are implemented:

- * Beamline and corresponding child classes (one per supported beamline)
+ * Beamline and corresponding child classes: calculations related to reciprocal or direct space transformation.
- * Detector and corresponding child classes (one per supported detector)
+ * Detector and corresponding child classes: implementation of the 2D detectors.
- * Diffractometer and corresponding child classes (one per supported beamline)
+ * Diffractometer and Geometry with corresponding child classes: implementation of the diffractometer geometry.
+ * Loader and corresponding child classes: initialization of the file system and loading of data and motor positions.
  * RotationMatrix: used in methods from Diffractometer to generate rotation matrices
- * Setup
+ * Setup: the manager of the analysis

 .. mermaid::
   :align: center

   classDiagram
     class Setup{
-      +str beamline
+      +name : beamline name
   }
     class Beamline{
-      +str name
+      +name
   }
     class Loader{
-      +str name
+      +name
+      +sample_offsets
   }
     class Diffractometer{
-      +tuple sample_offsets
+      +name
+      +sample_offsets
   }
+    class Geometry{
+      +name
+  }
     class Detector{
-      +str name
+      +name
   }
     class RotationMatrix{
-      +str circle
-      +float angle
+      +angle
+      +circle
   }
-    Setup *-- Beamline : create_beamline()
+    Setup o-- Beamline : create_beamline()
     Setup o-- Detector : create_detector()
-    Beamline o-- Diffractometer : create_diffractometer()
+    Beamline o-- Diffractometer
+    Diffractometer o-- Geometry : create_geometry()
     Beamline o-- Loader : create_loader()
     Diffractometer o-- RotationMatrix

 In scripts, the initial step is to declare a detector instance and a setup instance with the related parameters (see the class documentation).
-The beamline and the diffractometer are not meant to be instantiated directly, this is done internally in Setup.
+The beamline is instantiated internally in the Setup instance.
+The Loader and Diffractometer are instantiated in the Beamline instance.

 The geometry of the following beamlines is implemented: